mamoore1440/Econ-Blog-old2/src/content/model/HMT-Book.md

 HUMANS, MATTER AND TIME.

 THE GOAL IS TO TURN ECONOMICS INTO A COMPUTER SCIENCE STATE PROBLEM.
 To start we are going to create THE MOST abstract view of reality possible.
 It is going to be so abstract that you are going to believe it was a waste of your time to read it.
 That will not be the case.
 Any logical conclusion we can come to about the state diagram we can now conclude about real life.
-Scary.

 # Basics Of The Model